$E_\infty$-cells and general linear groups of infinite fields: Rognes' conjecture

 \section{Rognes' conjecture}

-The techniques we have used in order to prove the homological vanishing of $D^2(\R^n) \hcoker \mr{GL}_n(\R)$ can also be used to prove a version of a conjecture of Rognes.
+Some of the results developed so far can be interpreted as proving a version of a conjecture of Rognes.
 The free algebraic $K$-theory spectrum $\mathbf{K}^f(\R)$ of $\R$ is obtained by restricting to those components of the algebraic $K$-theory spectrum $\mathbf{K}(\R)$ which correspond to free finitely-generated modules.
 In \cite{rognesrank}, when $\R$ has the invariant dimension property Rognes provides a filtration $\{F_n \mathbf{K}^f(\R)\}$ of $\mathbf{K}^f(\R)$ and equivalences

 where $\mathbf{D}^f(\R^n)$ is the subspectrum of the stable building of Definition \ref{def:stable-building} where all summands are free.
 The connectivity of these homotopy orbit spectra therefore control the speed of convergence of this filtration.